Purple gradient background with white spoon icon and text about physical symptoms of autistic burnout affecting coordination and sleep recovery

 When Your Brain Steals Physical Energy

-On 2-spoon days, my legs give out faster.
+On 2-energy level days, my legs give out faster.
 I trip constantly—not clumsiness, but my brain being too exhausted from three days of warehouse mental load to tell my feet where to step.

 At work, I'm tripping over boxes, forgetting to scan items, making mistakes that could get me written up.
 Four write-ups = fired.
-So I hyper-focus, checking every box multiple times.
-The mental effort of avoiding mistakes exhausts me more than the physical labor.
-I end at 0 spoons for days.
+So I hyper-focus and double-check everything.
+That mental effort drains me more than the physical work itself.

 Lying in my room in silence.
 Not talking to anyone.
 Looking down if family tries to engage.
 Eating whatever I can grab—bread, snacks—because planning meals is impossible.
 I only leave for food or water.
 Nothing else.